Shippable/docs/sources/release/single-component.md

 ```
 Set the starting point of your version in the versionName field.
 The `release` job defined in the next step will use the versionName as the seed and increment it whenever it is triggered.

 - Next, add a `release` job to `shippable.jobs.yml` file.
-The snippet below also shows sample config for the input manifest job :
+The snippet below also shows sample configuration for the input manifest job:

 ```
 jobs: